MikeyCpp/ScenarioCpp/README.md

 Keywords are only accessable in the order Given -> When -> Then, and only accept a corresponding step

 # Running a scenario
-Scenarios are ran under the google testing framework, when a scenario is defined a google test is created and so can be filtered as regular google test
+Scenarios are ran under the google testing framework, when a scenario is defined a google test is created and so may be filtered like regular google tests

 Steps defined by the scenario are executed in the order Preconditions -> Expected Actions -> Actions -> Postconditions